FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/local-development.md

 ## Overview

-This guide explains how to set up your local development environment for building FHE (Fully Homomorphic Encryption) smart contracts with Fhenix.
-This starter kit provides everything you need to develop, test, and deploy FHE contracts both locally and on Fhenix test networks.

-The Fhenix development environment consists of several key components:
+Getting started working with FHE enabled contracts requires setting up your local development environment.
+There are a few key components of this setup, some of which we may not use directly, but are necessary to understand how to implement, test, and deploy an FHE enabled project.

-- **cofhe-hardhat-starter**: Base project with example contracts and configuration
+- **cofhe-hardhat-starter**: Template hardhat project intended to be cloned and used as a starting point.
-- **cofhe-hardhat-plugin**: Hardhat plugin for FHE-specific functionality
+- **cofhe-hardhat-plugin**: Hardhat plugin that deploys the `cofhe-mock-contracts` and exposes utilities.
-- **cofhejs**: JavaScript library for interacting with FHE contracts
+- **cofhejs**: JavaScript library for interacting with FHE contracts and the CoFHE coprocessor.
-- **cofhe-mock-contracts**: Mock implementations for local testing
+- **cofhe-mock-contracts**: Mock contracts that mimic the behavior of the CoFHE coprocessor, used only for local testing.

-## Prerequisites

-Before starting, ensure you have:

-- Node.js (v18 or later)
-- pnpm (recommended package manager)
-- Basic familiarity with Hardhat and Solidity

 ## Installation